 An enclosed light is a housing which is completely sealed off, such that any light must shine out of the partially see-through exterior surface (usually glass or translucent plastic).
 Enclosed light fixtures are good where you want light to shine mainly downwards, without any ‘being wasted’ out of the side or top – bathrooms and food-preparation areas are examples of this.

 The problem, though, is that LED bulbs are known to have issues within enclosed fixtures.
-Since Philips Hue smart bulbs are just LEDs with some extra circuity, do they also have problems inside enclosed fixtures?
+Since Philips Hue smart bulbs are just LEDs with some extra circuity, do they also have problems inside enclosed fixtures unlike incandescent bulbs?

-Using Philips Hue lights inside enclosed light fixtures can effect your Hue warranty.
+Using Philips Hue lights inside enclosed light fixture can effect your Hue warranty.
 It may also damage the internal circuity, depending on how long the light is kept on throughout the day.

 As mentioned above, an enclosed light fixture is one that is totally sealed off, and they usually have solid sides and top – meaning that light can only shine out from the bottom.
 As a result, a see-through bottom surface is often used, such as glass or translucent plastic.